BJP suspends Nupur Sharma, expels Naveen Kumar Jindal in damage-control exercise; says it respects all religions | Politics

 The Indian Ambassador in Qatar said in a tweet that the controversial tweets do not, in any manner, reflect the views of the government of India. ''These are the views of fringe elements,'' the Indian Embassy quoting him said.

-With its members' inflammatory comments stoking protests in the country, including violence in Kanpur, and drawing strong reactions from abroad, the BJP swung into action to control the damage.
+With its members' comments stoking protests in the country, including violence in Kanpur, and causing ripples abroad, the BJP swung into action to control the damage as it tried to assuage the concerns of minorities and distanced itself from these members.

 Before cracking the whip on the two members, the ruling party also issued a statement underscoring its respect for all religions and their revered figures.